SUCCESS IS

 All Health Science students at AC must have a background check and drug screening to ensure the safety of patients treated by students.

-AC has a wonderful Financial Aid office.
+AC has a wonderful Financial Aid Office.
 Please get in touch with them for more information.

 Yes, general education courses will likely transfer into the program if they were successfully completed with a grade of C or better at a regionally accredited college or university.
 However, the Amarillo College Registrar is responsible for the official review and approval of transfer credits.

-Important: The application deadline is April 25, 2025, so it is critical that you send your transcripts well in advance to allow the Registrar enough time for review.
+Important: The application deadline is April 10, 2026, so it is critical that you send your transcripts well in advance to allow the Registrar enough time for review.
 Delays in transcript processing could impact your application status.
+To ensure your courses are reviewed on time, we strongly recommend submitting your transcripts as soon as possible.

 In addition to tuition, students in the Amarillo College Dental Hygiene Program should plan for the following expenses: